Complaints procedure

 Member involvement in complaints

 On occasions complaints are sent directly to Authority Members or raised as part of our "We're here for you" initiative.
-When this happens Members are encouraged to send the complaint to the Director of Corporate Strategy and Development so that it is dealt with in accordance with this policy.
+When this happens Members are encouraged to send the complaint to the Head of Resources so that it is dealt with in accordance with this policy.
 On request, and with the consent of the complainant, the final response will be copied to the Member who makes the referral.

-Members of the Authority's Audit, Resources and Performance Committee receive a quarterly report providing a summary of the complaints received during the last three months.
+Members of the Authority receive annual reports on complaints.
 Members can use this information to highlight any trends, identify significant areas of concern and explore areas for further scrutiny.

 Procedure for dealing with requests to review decisions made under the Freedom of Information Act